swiftlang/vscode-swift/docs/remote-dev.md

       - "6379:6379"
 ```

-Note the `service` and `workspace` variables from the `devcontainer.json` reference the service and workspace folder in the `docker-compose.yml`.
-The `app` service is left to run indefinately and is dependent on the `redis` service.
+Note the `service` and `workspace` variables from the `devcontainer.json` reference the service `app` and workspace volume in the `docker-compose.yml`.
+The `app` service is left to run indefinately using command `sleep infinity` and is dependent on the `redis` service.
 I have also included a `REDIS_HOST` environment variable which can be referenced in your code.

 ### Automatic Setup